seddonm1/arc-starter/README.md

 ## Exporting

 To export an Arc job an option has been provided in the `File\Download as` menu which will export all the Arc stages from the notebook and create a job file.
-Note that Jupyter Notebooks has been modified so that the `.ipynb` file will not save any `output` datasets to prevent data from bing accidentalally committed to version control.
+Note that Jupyter Notebooks has been modified so that the `.ipynb` file will not save any `output` datasets to prevent data from being accidentally committed to version control.

 ![Download as](./.img/download_as.png)